andrewbaxter/portalino/readme.md

 The OS is immutable (aside from limited config and caches stored on a persistent disk).
 To upgrade, flash a new version to the USB drive and reboot.

+Current status: Alpha.
+PPP has been tested, the other modes less so.

 ## Images

 There are several configurations, depending on your ISP: